 When choosing a grass for your lawn, it is important to have a good understanding of warm season vs. cool season varieties so that you can make the best decision based on geographic location.
 While choosing a grass, it’s natural to want to make decisions based on aesthetics or maintenance preference, but selecting a variety that isn’t a good fit for the climate is sure to cause frustration and disappointment.

 Hot, humid areas that experience temperatures between 80º and 95º F are best suited for warm season varieties.
 Zoysia, St. Augustine, bahiagrass and centipedegrass perform well in humid regions like the Southeast and Gulf while Bermudagrass thrives in warm, arid climates.
 Warm season grasses go dormant in the winter when temperatures drop below 65º F; for this reason, many homeowners opt to overseed with cool season varieties to ensure that a beautiful lawn is achieved year-round.

 For areas with temperatures that fall between 60º and 70º F, cool season varieties are best.
 Prime cool season locations are parts of the Midwest, the Pacific Northwest, and most of the Northeastern regions of the United States.
 Cool, humid weather is the perfect climate for cool season varieties to flourish.
 Grasses that are suited for cool weather include bluegrasses, ryegrasses, and fescues.
-Unlike warm season varieties, cool season varieties do not go dormant.
+Unlike warm season varieties, cool season varieties do not go dormant in the winter.

 Additional Factors to Consider